2009 Honda Accord

 Forward lights are aptly described as hawk-like and look fiercer on coupes because they use projector headlamps as opposed to the conventional reflector design on the sedans; V6 models include fog lamps.
 At the rear the lamp elements appear cut off at the style line rather than extending up to the top trunk seam.
 This contributes a sense of heaviness and more closely mirrors the princess rear end styling of the Acura RL rather than the taut crispness of the TL.

-Following trends, the 2008 Accord is larger than any before, and although it competes in the mid-size market segment it is by EPA interpretation a large car.
-It is about five inches longer than a Camry or Altima, about the same length as a Maxima.
+Following trends, the new Accord is larger than any before, and although it competes in the mid-size market segment it is by EPA interpretation a large car.
+It is about five inches longer than primary competitor Camry, and about four inches longer that the Nissan Altima and Maxima.

 The tilt-and-telescoping steering column provides a good range of adjustment to complement those available on the seat so all the masses can find a good driving position.
 There's a clear view all around outside, to the instrument panel with proven dial-and-needle gauges, and the information display or navigation screen is inset under a shade at the same height as the gauges; glare is controlled and it can be viewed with polarized glasses.

 EX-L models come with leather on the seats, steering wheel, manual shifter and door panels.
 The EX-L leather appears of high quality and assembly as does the rest of the car.
 The driver's seat has multiple power adjustments and good support for the long haul or around-town errands.

 Our only complaints with the Accord cabin were minor: The lumbar support on all front seats (regardless of power or upholstery) is stout and we occasionally wished for less of it; and the front seats have lots of room around them causing some slender pilots to say the door was too far away for a comfortable armrest or leg brace.